weixr18/weixr18/README.md

 [Pi-SLAM](https://github.com/weixr18/Pi-SLAM) is my undergraduate degree final project.
 It is a complete active monocular vision SLAM system that drives a Raspberry Pi + monocular camera omnidirectional cart, and the code is based on ORB-SLAM2.

-## Playground

-Trying to write programs in a variety of programming languages on a variety of devices, mostly just for fun！

 ### CupCake

 [CupCake (C++)](https://github.com/weixr18/CupCake) is a toy-level C Compiler project.
 My goal is a component-complete C subset compiler that can generate assembly code for the target platform (tentatively RISC-V) from C source code.
 Instead of implementing all C features, I simply want to compile some of the simplest and non-dualistic syntaxes, i.e. a subset of C.

+## Playground

+It's mostly all coursework projects, but it's fun!

 ### MNIST-pytorch